UPS gets government approval to become a drone airline

 The airline certificate lets UPS fly drones carrying more than 55 pounds, “but we’re not comfortable we have the hardware for that yet,” Price said in an interview.

-Operations will be limited to campus-like settings because the FAA has not yet written regulations to allow commercial drone flights over populated areas.
-Price said UPS is eyeing “hundreds” of campuses in the U.S., including hospitals, colleges, and office complexes.
+Operations will be limited to campus-like settings because FAA has not yet written regulations to allow commercial drone flights over populated areas.
+Price said UPS is eyeing “hundreds” of campuses in the U.S., including hospitals, colleges and office complexes.

 Price said the Wake Forest experiment has been successful, with only “a few” drone flights canceled for mechanical problems or because of bad weather.
 He said none have crashed.
 With a special FAA exemption, the company operated a drone flight there on Friday beyond the sight of the operator, which Price said was a first for a revenue-generating delivery.